dev-PB/JPong/README.md

 # JPong
-A simple Pong game made in Java.
+A simple Pong game made in Java.<br/>
 _Ryan W, 2019._

 ## How to play